dsubject/my-gatsby-portfolio/src/markdown-pages/nft-journey.md

 Before I answer this, think about a real-life art auction.
 Art — sculptures, paintings, etc — is sold and each item comes with a certificate of authenticity.
 This certificate proves that you are now the owner of that piece of art.

 An NFT is a non-fungible token.
 This means it cannot be replaced because it has a unique token id.
 It is a digital asset that typically represents a collectible such as art, games, music, or even poetry.
-Each asset comes with a unique token which acts as a certificate of authenticity.
+Each asset comes with a unique token that acts as a certificate of authenticity.
 This token is created by and exists in the blockchain.

 Most NFTs exist on Ethereum's blockchain, which is one of the most popular cryptocurrencies.
-A blockchain in itself is an immutable public ledger that faciltates recording transactions and tracking assets (<a href="https://www.ibm.com/topics/what-is-blockchain" target="_blank">IBM</a>).
+A blockchain in itself is an immutable public ledger that facilitates recording transactions and tracking assets (<a href="https://www.ibm.com/topics/what-is-blockchain" target="_blank">IBM</a>).

 The unique data that comes with an NFT makes it easy to verify ownership.

 However, NFTs can be very volatile.
 In the same way that humans set value to art, an NFT's worth is primarily set by the market and demand.
 Some projects excel, and some are duds.

 <a href="https://opensea.io/collection/world-of-women-nft" target="_blank">World of Women</a> is an example of a great NFT success story.
-With a floor price of 9.35 ETH (roughly 37,203 CAD) it is a solid example of a project that took off and increased in value over time, largely due to a strong community of supporters and the value it brought to representing women in the NFT space.
+With a floor price of 9.35 ETH (roughly 37,203 CAD), it is a solid example of a project that took off and increased in value over time, largely due to a strong community of supporters and the value it brought to representing women in the NFT space.

-After 50 hours of research, I purchased by first NFT in January 2022 from a project called <a href="https://opensea.io/collection/encryptas-1" target="_blank">Encryptas</a>.
+After 50 hours of research, I purchased my first NFT in January 2022 from a project called <a href="https://opensea.io/collection/encryptas-1" target="_blank">Encryptas</a>.
 I chose this project because I liked what it stood for: empowering women in tech and promoting body positivity.
 They also donate to organizations such as the Malala Fund.

 ![Blue Encrypta NFT](./Optimized-Encryptas.png "My first ever NFT, Encryptas #3713")